 As well as limiting growth and efficiency, legacy systems also come at a significant cost to maintain .
-Last year a review of the tax authority's performance for 2019-2020 revealed that the HMRC spent £53.2 million on maintaining their ageing legacy systems, opposed to updating these systems.
-And this is just one example of the costs that these systems pose.
+A review of the tax authority's performance for 2019-2020 revealed that the HMRC spent £53.2 million on maintaining their ageing legacy systems.
+This spending was in opposition to updating these systems.
 With almost every major system being dominated by such IT, evidence of their dangers continues to trouble executives and consumers alike.

-One of the most infamous examples that showcases the threat of legacy systems occurred during the initial release of the NHS test and trace system last October, where some 16,000 COVID-19 cases went unrecorded.
+The initial release of the NHS test and trace system last October was an example of legacy systems' potential threat.
+In the widely reported incident, some 16,000 COVID-19 cases went unrecorded.
 The incident resulted from Public Health England using spreadsheets that were incompatible with their dashboards to record personal data.

-Cases like this have been a wakeup call to businesses across the world, illuminating the dangers of outdated software and encouraging them to invest in digital solutions.
+Cases like this have been a wakeup call to businesses across the world.
+These case studies have shown the dangers of outdated software and encouraged many to invest in new, digital solutions.

 The pandemic has accelerated the rate in which companies are adopting digitisation processes, with Gartner forecasting that worldwide IT spending will increase by 8.4% in 2021.

-Aside from developing digital operations, businesses are also looking to adopt specific types of technology that will allow them to succeed in this new working environment.
-Sectors who were once reliant upon physical interaction with consumers are now realising that even these interactions can be digitised using virtual reality and augmented reality.
+Businesses are also looking to adopt specific types of technology that will allow them to succeed in this new working environment.
+Many sectors are now realising that experiences can be made digital using technology such as virtual reality and augmented reality.

-Last month, fashion boutique Browns welcomed customers back into its flagship store in Mayfair – this time complete with augmented reality technology instalments.
-The new tech allows customers to virtually try-on a range of luxury products and even complete purchases via digital mirrors.
+Last month, fashion boutique Browns welcomed customers back into its flagship store in Mayfair.
+However, the store was now furnished with augmented reality technology.
+The new technology allows customers to virtually try-on a range of luxury products and complete purchases by using digital mirrors.

 Internal operations may benefit from this software too.
-Faced with a workforce compiled of remote and office-based employees, technology that can simulate physical meetings, for example, may prove a highly useful tool in uniting distributed teams.
+Technology has the chance to innovate everyday processes for the hybrid workforce.
+For example, technology that can simulate physical meetings may be highly useful in uniting distributed teams.

-What is important is that new technology is integrated in line with business strategy and is informed by consumer demands.
+It is important that any new technology is integrated with business strategy and is informed by consumer demands.

 Future-proofing your digital strategy

 Even before the pandemic, the journey to digital success was recognised as a long one.
 What the events of the past year have proven is that it is an often unpredictable one too.
-Regardless of what stage of this journey your business is at, adopting a flexible and innovative mindset will prepare you for the next leg – whatever that may be.
+Adopting a flexible and innovative mindset will prepare your business for the next leg – whatever that may be.

-To find out more about Audacia and how we can help with your digital transformation projects, talk to us on 0113 543 1300 or at firstname.lastname@example.org.
+To find out how Audacia can help with your digital transformation projects, talk to us on 0113 543 1300 or at firstname.lastname@example.org.